GET A FREE CONSULTATION

 In D.C. traffic tickets or "notices of infraction" are issued by police officers or hack inspectors.
 Notices of infraction may be contested at the D.C.
-Department of Motor Vehicles (DMV) before hearing officers at DMV Adjudication Services at 301 C Street, NW.
-Tickets given to taxicab, limousine or Uber drivers relating to hack violations or vehicle for hire violations may be contested at the D.C.
+Department of Motor Vehicles (DMV) before hearing officers at DMV Adjudication Services at 955 L’Enfant Plaza, SW on the Promenade Level.
+Tickets given to taxicab, limousine or Uber drivers relating to hack violations or vehicle for hire violations (Title 31) may be contested at the D.C.
 Office of Administrative Hearings (OAH) before administrative law judges at 441 Fourth Street, NW, Suite 450N.

 To contest a minor moving violation or a hack violation, your request must be received within 60 calendar days of the ticket issue date.
 Failure to schedule a hearing within 30 calendar days may result in the ticket fine doubling.
 Failure to respond to the ticket within 60 calendar days of the date the ticket was issued may result in suspension of your D.C. driver's license or your privilege to drive in D.C. for out of state drivers.
 After 60 calendar days, you must file a Motion to Vacate to contest the fines or penalties for your ticket.
 A Motion to Vacate form is [HERE].
 You have the option of paying the ticket, which is an admission to the violation, admitting with an explanation or denying the ticket.
-You may request a hearing in person at DMV Adjudication Services at 301 C Street, NW or at OAH on 441 Fourth Street, NW, Suite 450N for hack infractions.
+You may request a hearing in person at DMV Adjudication Services at 955 L’Enfant Plaza, SW on the Promenade Level or at OAH on 441 Fourth Street, NW, Suite 450N for hack infractions.
 You may also schedule a hearing for a minor moving violation online or by submitting a mail adjudication form [PDF].
-Red light and speed camera tickets may also be contested by mail, online or in person at a "walk in hearing" at Adjudication Services.
+Red light, stop sign and speed camera tickets may also be contested by mail, online or in person at a "walk in hearing" at Adjudication Services.

 Do not submit any payment if you wish to contest the ticket, regardless of whether you are only disputing the penalty; payment of any portion of a ticket is an admission of guilt and will eliminate your ability to adjudicate any portion of the ticket.
+Importantly, points will be imposed when you pay a ticket.
 Payment of a ticket also may forfeit your ability to contest the legality of a traffic stop (motion to suppress) if you have an underlying criminal case resulting from the stop.
 If you requested a hearing date by mail, you should receive a notice by mail with the date and time of your hearing.

 Moving violations usually result in points being assessed to your driver record.
 Points will stay on a DC driving record for two years.
 For moving violations received out-of-state, DC DMV assesses points according to the point system for the same or similar violation in the District.
 Therefore, a Virginia two point moving violation may be assessed six points in the District based on the D.C. point system.
 Also, points can only be assessed on your driver record in your home jurisdiction because you do not actually have a driver record in the out-of-state jurisdiction (unless you previously were licensed in this jurisdiction).

-At a show cause hearing (only for major moving violations), the hearing examiner will take testimony from the arresting officer concerning the circumstances surrounding your charge.
+At a show cause hearing, a hearing examiner will take testimony from the arresting officer concerning the circumstances surrounding your charge.
 At the conclusion of the hearing, the hearing examiner will decide whether to take action against your driver license or driving privileges, such as ordering a suspension or revocation.
 If you fail to appear at the hearing a default "show cause revocation" will be entered against you - your D.C. license or privilege to drive in D.C. will be revoked and the negative record will appear on your driving record.